serokell/blog-posts/existential-vs-universal-quantification/article.md

 ```haskell
 log :: Show a => a -> IO ()
 ```
-So, one might think, that adding a function with signature `a -> IO` and a constraint `Show a` would be enough to implement it.
+So one might think that adding a function with signature `a -> IO` and a constraint `Show a` would be enough to implement it.

-However, if we try:
+However, if we try this:

 ```haskell
 func :: Show a => (a -> IO ()) -> IO ()